-KISSMetrics found that 40% of users will leave a webpage if it takes more than three seconds to load.
-Furthermore, where loading time is prolonged by just one second, there’s a 7% reduction in conversion.
-This is echoed by statistics showing that 80% of visitors will bounce—that’s to say, never return to a website—if they perceive the site to be slow.
+Statistics show that where loading time is prolonged by just one second, there’s a 7% reduction in conversion.
 This has a knock-on effect for site ranking since Google’s search engine sees that visitors haven’t lingered on a page for long—adjusting the website’s ranking accordingly.

 While it’s considered one of the leading e-commerce platforms, Magento 2 has also gained a reputation for performance dips, caused by its heavyweight structure.
 If your e-store is powered by Magento 2, minimising the risk of a slow load speed is vital to your success and, ultimately, your bottom line.
 So, we’ve come up with easy-to-deploy solutions that can help you get the best performance from your Magento platform.
 We’ll cover this in our next article.